Grožnjan: SFR Yugoslavia

 After the Second World War, Istria was divided into two parts, the Yugoslav one and the Free Territory of Trieste, which was divided into Zone A, controlled by the US Army, and Zone B, controlled by the Yugoslav Army.
 Grožnjan becomes a part of Zone B. On October 5, 1954, the London Memorandum was signed and Zone A was assigned to Italy, and Zone B to the People's Federal Republic of Yugoslavia.
 In 1975 the Treaty of Osimo divided the Free Territory of Trieste and Grožnjan became part of Yugoslavia.

 The London Memorandum provided the population with the option of emigration to Italy.
 The new Yugoslavia's emergent communist system and its application, along with lingering hostilities between Italians and Yugoslavs (like the murder of priest Francesco Bonifacio), contributed to a large wave of emigration (part of the Istrian–Dalmatian exodus).
 By April 1956, 2/3 of the population emigrated from the area to Italy.

 In 1955 Grožnjan lost its municipality status and became part of the municipality of Buje.
 In 1965, when the Town of Arts was founded, some of the housing was given to artists from Croatia, Slovenia, and Vojvodina, and some were assigned to the Cultural Centre of the International Music Youth Federation in 1969.
 In 1993 Grožnjan got its municipality status again.

 Demographics

+In the 2001 census, the municipality of Grožnjan had 785 inhabitants, of which 51,2% were Italians.
+This made Grožnjan the only municipality with a majority share of ethnic Italians in Croatia.

-According to the 2011 census, the whole of Grožnjan Municipality has 736 inhabitants, while the settlement of Grožnjan itself has 164 inhabitants.
-The ethnic composition of the municipality is 39.40% Italians, 29.62% Croats, 18.21% regionally declared ("Istrians"), and 2.17% Slovenes.
-The native language in the municipality is 56.52% Italian, 37.36% Croatian, and 2.72% Slovene.
+In the 2011 census, the whole of Grožnjan Municipality had 736 inhabitants, while the settlement of Grožnjan itself had 164 inhabitants.
+The ethnic composition of the municipality in 2011 was 39.40% Italians, 29.62% Croats, 18.21% regionally declared, and 2.17% Slovenes.
+The native language in the municipality was 56.52% Italian, 37.36% Croatian, and 2.72% Slovene.

+In the 2021 census, the whole of Grožnjan Municipality had 656 inhabitants, while the settlement of Grožnjan itself had 142 inhabitants.

+The ethnic composition of the municipality in 2021 was 50% Croats, 35.82% Italians, 6.25% regionally declared, and 1.83% Slovenes.
+The native language in the municipality was 49.24% Croatian, 44.51% Italian, and 2.59% Slovene.

-The municipality consists of following settlements:
+In 2021, the municipality consisted of following 10 settlements: